 Why eggplant and spinach?
 Because we are heading out of town this weekend and that is what is left to be used up in my fridge.
 I’ve made this recipe hundreds of times, well, not this exact one.
 Mac & Cheese is your basic bechamel sauce, a white sauce.
 Butter and flour cooked into a roux which is used to thicken milk…also known as the easiest way to turn anything in your fridge into a pasta dinner.

-You can use any veggies you want, any short pasta you want, any cheese you want, and add any meat if you want.
-Bell pepper and cauliflower, chicken and artichoke, broccoli and deli ham, bacon tomato and zucchini….yes yes yes, anything works.
+You can substitute different veggies, use any short pasta – macaroni, rotini, bowtie, penne, use any combination of different cheeses, and could add a meat if you like, grilled chicken, chopped bacon, or sliced Italian Sausage.
+Try your own variations, like bell pepper and cauliflower, chicken and artichoke, broccoli and deli ham, bacon tomato and zucchini….yes yes yes, anything works!
 A classic dish, made healthier with vegetables.

-- 1 eggplant, cut into 1 inch cubes, oil salt and pepper
+- 1 eggplant cut into 1 inch cubes

 - 1 lb penne or any short pasta